 1 Country outlines future development objectives.
 2 Identification of PAMs to achieve development objectives more sustainably.
 PAMS may be new policies or policies that are not fully implemented.
-3 Mobilise investment and implement SD-PAMs.
+3 Mobilise investment and implement SD-PAMs. ٦ Mobilise investment and implement ob 17 two.
 4 Recording SD-PAMs in a registry (e.g. maintained by the UNFCCC secretariat).
 5 Setting up a national monitoring system to track the implementation of SD-PAMs.
 6 Review of SD-PAMs in SD units, either as part of a NC or a specific review.
 7 Quantifying the changes in GHG emissions from individual PAMs.
 8 Identifying PAMs with synergies or conflicts between sustainable development benefits and GHG mitigation.
 9 Summarizing the net impact of SD-PAMs on development and GHG emissions.